FREE SHIPPING on orders over $75 International: over $250

 • Once you hear water crackling and tiny bubbles starting to appear at the bottom of the teapot, swirl the water in the pot and place the tea into the whirlpool.
 You can also add a bit of cold water.

-• Bring the water to a boil, lower the fire and simmer for 3-5 minutes; the more fermented, aged, and robust the tea, the longer you can simmer it (up to 10-15 minutes).
+• Bring the water to a boil, lower the fire, and simmer for 3-5 minutes; the more fermented, aged, and robust the tea, the longer you can simmer it (up to 10-15 minutes).

-Clay tea kettles suitable for fire are the best vessels for boiling tea.
+Clay tea kettles suitable for the fire are the best vessels for boiling tea.
 Remember not to use them on electric stoves; otherwise, they can crack.

 How to Boil Tea